syedomair/plan-api/README.md

 ## Test
 There are multiple testing options available.
  * Check Makefile to see different options
- * There is a standalone client application, which test every API endpoints
+ * There is a standalone client application, which tests every API endpoint in the application.

 https://github.com/syedomair/plan-api/blob/master/test/testURL/urlTest.go
- * Test with Postman environment and collection file are available for local as well as Heroku server
+ * Test with Postman environment and collection files are available for local as well as Heroku server

 https://github.com/syedomair/plan-api/tree/master/test/postman